Paris Theatre Musee des Capucines

 Yet there is also a boutique here as well, so you can always try out a new fragrance or pick up your favourite perfume or aftershave, along with other items for sale from the Fragonard Perfumery.

-Visiting the Theatre des Capucines Museum in Paris
+Visiting the Paris Theatre Musee des Capucines

 Now this privately owned fragrance museum in Paris is open on a Monday to Saturday from 9am through to 6pm, however, it is always closed on a Sunday and on all National French holidays.